Please click on the + beside each heading for more information.

 - Cancellation: Of parking privileges in the event that the foregoing measures fail.

-9.1 All drivers are requested to follow instructions issued by Parking Services staff.
-If there is a serious objection to any such instruction, it should be addressed to the Parking Office, NOT to the Parking agent.
+9.1 All drivers are requested to follow instructions issued by Parking & Transportation Services staff.
+If there is a serious objection to any such instruction, it should be addressed to the Parking & Transportation Services Office, NOT to the parking agent.

-9.2 Any person may question the issue of a violation notice, or appeal a suspension of parking privileges, by submitting his reasons in writing to the Parking Office within 5 working days from the date of the notice or suspension.
+9.2 Any person may question the issue of a violation notice, or appeal a suspension of parking privileges, by submitting his/her reasons in writing to the Parking & Transportation Services Office within 5 working days from the date of the notice or suspension.

-9.3 All such appeals will be dealt with by the Parking Office within 5 working days from the date of receipt.
-If final settlement has not been achieved, the matter will be referred to the Director of Ancillary Services.
+9.3 All such appeals will be dealt with by the Parking & Transportation Services Office within 5 working days from the date of receipt.
+If final settlement has not been achieved, the matter will be referred to the Director of Campus Public Safety.